About this program

-2. Official transcripts from all institutions attended, two letters of recommendation, a current resumé and a personal statement/letter of intent.
+2. Official transcripts from all institutions attended, one professional letter of recommendation and two other letters of recommendation (professional or other), a current resumé and a personal statement/letter of intent.

 3. Scores obtained on the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE), unless one or more of the conditions discussed below apply.